varlogtim/xcalar-infra/aws/cfn/kinesis-schema-discover/README.md

     $ make venv
     $ source .venv/bin/activate
-    $ ./discover_schema.py s3://xcfield/foo/bar/baz.csv
+    $ python app.py s3://xcfield/foo/bar/baz.csv

 The output is written to stdout.

+## Clients

+Some sample clients are included in bash and python

+    $ source .venv/bin/activate
+    $ python client/client.py

 ## Lambda

-To deploy the function to Lambda, make modifications to discover_schema/app.py and run
+To deploy the function to Lambda, make modifications to discover_schema/lambda.py and run.
+Please set `STACK_NAME` to something unique!
+The default is `DiscoverSchemaStack`.
+If you don't set it, your changes will overwrite the current stack.

+    $ export STACK_NAME=DiscoverSchemaStack-abakshi
     $ make sam